TheVectoRR/spring-kubernetes-microservices-ai-lab/README.md

   - Enables live reloading of services after code changes.
   - Keeps me close to production-like workflows without a full CI/CD pipeline yet.

-### Two Initial Services
+### Initial Services
 - **Decision**: Start with `question-service` and `quiz-service`.
 - **Reasoning**:
   - Small, clear domain boundaries to explore microservices interactions.
   - `question-service` handles CRUD for questions.
   - `quiz-service` consumes questions to create quizzes.
   - Allows practicing RESTful communication and potentially service discovery.

-### Future: Spring AI Integration
+### AI Service with Ollama (WIP)
-- **Decision**: Leave a placeholder for an `service-ai/` module.
+- **Decision**: Add a new `question-ai-service` module running an Ollama container alongside the Spring service.
 - **Reasoning**:
-  - AI integration is a later goal.
+  - Begins exploration of AI-assisted quiz generation and natural language processing.
-  - Designing early for modular extension avoids major refactoring later.
+  - Running the Ollama image may take some time initially, as it needs to download the Mistral model.
-  - Keeps the project motivating and future-proof for experimentation.
+  - Keeping it in the same pod ensures efficient communication between the AI container and the Spring Boot service.

 ---

 ## Running the Project Locally